Reviewing Your Web Content & Tips

 March | April | May

 - Remove outdated content (image files, unused folders in the CMS, unpublished content, content that should be archived) and/or pages.
-Use the relationships tab in the CMS to view what pages might still be linking to anything you want to remove so you can prevent a broken link from occuring elsewhere on the site by having that link changed or removed.
+Use the relationships tab in the CMS to view what pages might still be linking to anything you want to remove so you can prevent a broken link from occurring elsewhere on the site by having that link changed or removed.